Feeding Baby: How to Avoid Food Allergies

 Some allergies go away with time.
 Egg and milk allergies often go away as children get older, but peanut, tree nut, and shellfish allergies tend to persist.

 The Family Food-Allergy Connection

-Until very recently, the American Academy of Pediatrics recommended that parents wait until age 1 to introduce dairy products, age 2 to introduce eggs, and age 3 to add peanuts, tree nuts, and fish.
+Until very recently, the American Academy of Pediatrics recommended that parents wait until age 1 to introduce whole milk, age 2 to introduce eggs, and age 3 to add peanuts, tree nuts, and fish.
 In early 2008, however, the AAP amended these recommendations, which were based on expert opinion rather than specific evidence.